-A new study, conducted by researchers at Johns Hopkins University School of Medicine, indicates that medical error is now the third-leading cause of death in the United States, resulting in the untimely deaths of 251,000 Americans each and every year.
+A landmark study, conducted by researchers at Johns Hopkins University School of Medicine, indicates that medical error is now the third-leading cause of death in the United States, resulting in the untimely deaths of 251,000 Americans each and every year.

-The aforementioned study, published in the BMJ, formerly known as the British Medical Journal, investigated medical error, a phenomenon that is not included in the Centers for Disease Control and Prevention’s (CDC) annual reports of the most common causes of death in the U.S. The reason for this lack of inclusion is simple: the CDC compiles its list utilizing death certificates provided by medical professionals, funeral directors, medical examiners, and coroners.
+The aforementioned study published in the BMJ, formerly known as the British Medical Journal, investigated medical error, a phenomenon that is not included in the Centers for Disease Control and Prevention’s (CDC) annual reports of the most common causes of death in the U.S. The reason for this lack of inclusion is simple: the CDC compiles its list utilizing death certificates provided by medical professionals, funeral directors, medical examiners, and coroners.
 Death certificates require an attribution that falls within the International Classification of Disease (ICD) code, which does not include medical errors among the possible causes of death.

 This striking research utilizes relevant scientific literature to evaluate medical error as another potential cause of death in the United States, finding ultimately that it ranks third among the leading causes, second only to heart disease and cancer.
 The other common culprits include: respiratory disease, accidents, stroke, Alzheimer’s, and diabetes.

 What Constitutes a Medical Error?